This is part of a series on practical ways to obey the Torah, God’s love letter to us. You can start the series here.

 For the mouth of YHWH has spoken (Isaiah 58:13-14).

-Traditions have arisen over the past few thousand years, and these traditions vary based on location and culture.
+Traditional ways of making the Sabbath special have arisen over the past few thousand years, and these traditions vary based on location and culture.
 Judaism has codified some of her traditions in the oral Torah (called the Talmud), as “fences” to help her people guard the Sabbath and make it holy.

 Traditions are often filled with beautiful object lessons and teaching tools, too.
 That’s fun when you have children!